 Have you ever seen glycerin, glycerine or glycerol listed in the ingredients of any of your skin care products?
-Have you ever wondered what it was doing there?
+Ever wondered what it was doing there?

 A Little Background: